isaiahespi/turbo/README.md

 This is a Quarto template that assists you in creating in simple journal article-like document.
 The template allows both single and two-column output.

+This template, and much of the wording of the README, was derived primarily from [Christian Marquardt's quarto-simple-article format template](https://github.com/cmarquardt/quarto-simple-article/tree/main).

+Template modification (and refinement for this repository) followed a guide written by [Christopher T. Kenny](https://christophertkenny.com/) found [here](https://christophertkenny.com/posts/2023-07-01-creating-quarto-journal-articles/).
+I recommend following his tutorial guide if you are interested in created your own Quarto article template, especially for official or officially endorsed templates often found on [Overleaf](https://www.overleaf.com/).

 ## Creating a New Article

 You can use this as a template to create a document by using the following command in the terminal: